AlfyCodes/DataScience/README.md

 # DataScience
-Exploring Data Science and Machine Learning projects with Python
+Exploring Data Science and Machine Learning projects with Python.
+In this repo I will be uploading my practices with NumPy, Pandas, Seaborn , Matplotlib , Plotly , Scikit-Learn , Machine Learning, and Tensorflow.

 # Current Status